Delaware Registered Agent Services

 IncNow would like to be your Delaware Registered Agent.
 If named at the time of incorporating, typically one of the attorneys who manage IncNow will sign your Certificate of Incorporation as the incorporator or your Delaware LLC’s Certificate of Formation as the authorized person.
 We use real signatures with wet ink, not pre-printed generic digital signatures which are common elsewhere.
 If you have any questions about changing your Registered Agent to IncNow or have questions about our agent services, please give us a call or send us an email.

 Learn more about the process to become a Registered Agent in Delaware on the state’s website.

 How to Change Your Delaware Registered Agent

-You can change your registered agent at any time by filing a change of agent form with the Delaware Secretary of State.
-The change of agent form is an amendment that only changes the registered agent on record with the state.
-If you If you are dissatisfied with your registered agent, IncNow will be happy to file the change of agent form for you.
+You can change your Registered Agent at any time by filing a change of agent form with the Delaware Secretary of State.
+The change of agent form is an amendment that only changes the Registered Agent on record with the state.
+If you are dissatisfied with your Registered Agent, IncNow will be happy to file the change of agent form for you.

 Delaware Registered Agent FAQs

 What are Delaware Registered Agent Fees?

 The annual cost for IncNow to serve as your Registered Agent is $90 for the rest of the first calendar year and $109 for subsequent calendar years.
 If you form the company after July 1st, then the Registered Agent service extends to a second calendar year (up to 18 months) as part of the order.
 This fee is billed in October and due annually on January 1st the year after your formation.

 Should you wish to pre-pay three years of Registered Agent fees, the cost per year is reduced to $83 per year.